What Does AI Really Mean for Your Contact Center?

 With IVR and self-service bots being increasingly popular and significantly cheaper, a lot of people would say yes.
 But, the truth is much different.

-Artificial intelligence will never replace real people.
-Not yet anyway.
+Artificial intelligence will never replace real people, yet.

 Everyone craves human connection.
 And we’re not just talking about our distrust of machines.
 Your customers will be frustrated if they can’t contact a human to resolve their problems.